 The Dry Tree stone is a massive piece of gabbro rock.
-Originally black in colour, gabbro is a course-grain, magnesium and iron rich igneous rock, formed deep in the earth by the slow cooling of magma.
+Originally black in colour, gabbro is a course-grain, magnesium and iron rich igneous rock.
+It is formed deep in the earth by the slow cooling of magma.

 Time and weathering have turned the stone grey and it is now dotted with lichen.
 It’s name, the Dry Tree, comes I assume from it’s resemblance to an ancient tree trunk.
 It is rotund, to large to reach my arms around, and seems firmly rooted in the ground with a skirt of grass.

 Unfortunately, in the 19th century rumours of buried treasure led to the stone being toppled when various treasure hunters undermined it trying to make their fortunes.
 It was re-erected in 1927 by local quarrymen.
-Apparently Sir Courtney Vyvyan, who lived close by at the Trelowarren estate is said to have sponsored the event and Colonel Serecold paid for the men’s beer!
+Apparently Sir Courtney Vyvyan, who lived close by at the Trelowarren estate sponsored the event and Colonel Serecold paid for the men’s beer!

-The landscape around the stone is scattered with other ancient remains, most indistinguishable beneath the thick layer of horse and heather, and the whole area is now part of the Lizard Nature Reserve.
+The landscape around the stone is scattered with other ancient remains.
+Most indistinguishable beneath the thick layer of gorse and heather.
+The whole area is now part of the Lizard Nature Reserve.

 I’ll finish this story with a discription which I think vividly brings the Goonhilly Downs to life.
 Even on a sunny day the words ring true.

-“The great waste of Goonhilly, a tract of country which, however interesting to the botanist or to him who gloats on legends, is sufficiently savage to have been a terror to travellers of ages not very remote from our own and is still a perplexity even to natives when the sea mists envelope it with light wreaths of vapour and the familiar landmarks seem to melt away.”
+“The great waste of Goonhilly.
+A tract of country which, however interesting to the botanist or to him who gloats on legends, is sufficiently savage to have been a terror to travellers of ages not very remote from our own.
+And is still a perplexity even to natives when the sea mists envelope it with light wreaths of vapour.
+The familiar landmarks seem to melt away.”